kiraje/plex-to-arrs/README.md

-# Plex to Radarr Integration
+# Plex to Radarr and Sonarr Integration

+Updated to scan every 10mins

+the script wont run right away but after 10mins

 This repository provides a script for integrating Plex watchlist with Radarr.
 It allows users to automatically add movies from their Plex watchlist to Radarr for automated downloading and management.